What can Hoffmeyer's build for me?

 In the Province of Ontario, HST is added to any quoted price.
 If you are outside of Ontario but in Canada GST or HST taxes apply.

-If you are in the United States and we are shipping product to you, no taxes are added to quoted prices.
+If you are in the United States and we are shipping product to you, no Canadian taxes are added to quoted prices.
 All you pay extra is shipping and brokerage/surety bond fees (reasonable) you see in your quote.
-Everything is clearly spelled out in a quote from us.
+Local taxes may apply and if they do it is the customers responsibility to look after them.

 When we first began shipping our doors long distance some 8 years ago via courier delivery we shipped them glazed (meaning the glass was included).
 We shipped our about 98 doors with no problems.
 Then all at once we had two doors arrive to their location with broken glass inside a wooden crate.
 A cracked pane of glass is not big deal to replace but if there are many shards of glass floating about inside the crate you can imagine what it could do to the surface of your door.
 The courier companies will not insure glass when installed in a door so we normally now do not ship with glass.